Efficient ground-state energy estimation and certification on early fault-tolerant quantum computers: Overview of the main results

+and that we can generate samples distributed according to \( \mu \).
+Then we can generate a sample distributed according to \( p \ast \nu \) from an expected \( |M|^2 \) uses of such \( U_x \)'s. \end{theorem}

-So far, we have only considered algorithms for GSEE with circuit depths proportional to $\Delta^{-1}$, where $\Delta > \epsilon$ is a lower bound on the spectral gap $\Delta_{\rm true}=E_1-E_0$ of $H$.
-However, it is desirable to develop algorithms that do not require this knowledge to accurately estimate the ground state energy.
-Thus, we develop a method for certifying the ground state energy estimate, albeit with a higher sample complexity:
+So far, we have only considered algorithms for GSEE with circuit depths proportional to \( \Delta^{-1} \), where \( \Delta > \epsilon \) is a known lower bound on the spectral gap \( \Delta_{\rm true} = E_1 - E_0 \) of \( H \).
+However, it is desirable to develop algorithms that do not rely on this prior knowledge to accurately estimate the ground-state energy.
+To address this, we develop a method for certifying the ground-state energy estimate, albeit with a higher sample complexity: